Applying to Leeds Beckett as an international student

 After you apply

-After submitting your application, we will send you your personal application ID number.
+After submitting your application, we will send you an email with your personal application ID number.
 You will be asked to quote this number when contacting us, so remember to keep it safe.

 If your application is successful we will send you either: